cheminform-bio/OpenTox_Project_Classification/README.md

 #### Part 1.
 Basic analysis:

-At a glance: categorical values|| missing values; what is the best imputation method?
+- At a glance: categorical values || missing values; what is the best imputation method?

-   - Death
+- Feautres Distribution

-    > - Death counts vs vaccination doses counts in 2020 and 2021.
+   - Post-covid19-vaccination Deaths by

-    > - Death by vaccine manufacture and vaccine lots.
+    > - Vaccination doses counts in 2020 and 2021.
-    > - Death and Recovery counts by each State.
+    > - Vaccine manufacture and vaccine lots.

-   - Feautres Distribution:
+    > - Recovery counts by each State.

-     (by gender, ageGroup, vaccine brand and vaccine lot)
+   - Gender, ageGroup, vaccine brand and vaccine lot distribution in

     > - Hospitalization, Emergency visit, life threatening, disability, prolonged hospitalized days
     > - Myocarditis/Pericarditis, Guillain–Barré Syndrome, Thrombosis with Thrombocytopenia Syndrome (TTS)
         (Rare but high risk health conditions attributed to the vax administration.)

 ####  Part 2.
-Correlation signals:
+Correlation signals: Does the population health status play a significant role in post-vaccine AE or recovery?

    __status of the vaccine recipients__:
      (ageGroup, gender, medical history, current illnes, current medication, allergy)